tedneward/Azgaarnoth/Magic/Spells/summon-monster.md

 ---
 You summon one giant centipede to appear in an unoccupied space on a solid surface within range.
 The creature disappears, returning whence it came, when it drops to 0 hit points or when the spell ends.

-The summoned creature is friendly to you and your companions.
-Roll initiative for the summoned creature, which has its own turn.
-The creature obeys any verbal command that you issue to it (no action required by you).

-If you don’t issue any commands to it, the creature defends itself from hostile creatures, but otherwise takes no actions.
-The GM has the creature’s statistics.

-**At Higher Levels**.
-When you cast this spell using a higher-level spell slot, you can summon more creatures or more powerful creatures, as shown on the following table.
-The GM might substitute a different creature of the same challenge rating depending on the environment in which you cast the spell.
-When you summon multiple creatures, you roll initiative once for the group and they take their turns together.

 **Summoned Monsters**

 Spell Slot Level|Creatures Summoned
 --------------|-----------
 2nd|One worg or two giant centipedes